HashingSlash/AlgoCSV/README.md

 # AlgoCSV
 A python script to pull the transactions of an Algorand wallet and put them into a CSV file.

+currently being rebuilt here:  https://github.com/HashingSlash/sprocketChainTools as recordKeeping this version is no longer being worked on

 Dependancies: Requests

 Main features: